Entryism: Trotsky's "French Turn"

-The "French Turn" refers to the classic form of entrism advocated by Leon Trotsky in his essays on "The French Turn".
+The "French Turn" refers to the classic form of entryism advocated by Leon Trotsky in his essays on "The French Turn".
 In June 1934, he proposed for the French Trotskyists to dissolve their Communist League and to join the French Section of the Workers' International (SFIO) and for the Communist League to dissolve its youth section to join more easily with revolutionary elements.
 The tactic was adopted in August 1934, despite some opposition, and successfully raised the group's membership to 300 activists.

 Proponents of the tactic advocated that the Trotskyists should enter the social democratic parties to connect with revolutionary socialist currents within them and then to steer those currents toward Leninism.
 However, entryism lasted briefly since the leadership of the SFIO started to expel the Trotskyists.
 The Trotskyists of the Workers Party of the United States also successfully used their entry into the Socialist Party of America to recruit their youth group and other members.
 Similar tactics were also used by Trotskyist organisations in other countries, including the Netherlands, Belgium, Switzerland, and Poland.
 Entryism was used to connect with and recruit leftward-moving political currents inside radical parties.

 Since it was used in France, Marxists have used the tactic even if they had different preconceptions of how long the period of entry would last: